-Unlike artificial lighting, natural daylight supports the regulation of Vitamin D, serotonin and melatonin, which not only reduces levels of absenteeism but also decreases eyestrain and headaches by 51 – 63 percent, thus increasing employee productivity.
+Unlike artificial lighting, natural daylight supports the regulation of Vitamin D, serotonin, and melatonin, which not only reduces levels of absenteeism but also decreases eyestrain and headaches by 51 – 63 percent, thus increasing employee productivity.

 As a way to maximize natural light and views surrounding the interior, architects and designers are increasingly specifying floor-to-ceiling windows.
-While initially chosen for this reason, large windows often become concealed with blinds and curtains as employees look to combat heat and glare.
+While initially chosen, for this reason, large windows often become concealed with blinds and curtains as employees look to combat heat and glare.
 While heavy blinds and curtains do provide opportunities to save on energy costs, the loss of view through and natural lighting can restrict productivity.
 As a result, designers and specifiers should opt for window coverings that are able to maintain view-through and keep natural light levels at a premium.

-Indeed, workplaces that are adorned by natural light and expansive views counteract the negative impacts of job stress, and positively influence general well-being.
+Indeed, workplaces that are adorned by natural light and expansive views counteract the negative impacts of job stress and positively influence general well-being.

-Research indicates that 75 percent of window coverings remain in the same position everyday in a bid to reduce glare.
+Research indicates that 75 percent of window coverings remain in the same position every day in a bid to reduce glare.
 In workspaces, glare can occur from undressed windows and incorrectly installed artificial lighting.
 Defined as the phenomenon caused by extremely bright light sources or strong brightness contrasts in the visual field, glare can often trigger visual discomfort and compel employees to reposition themselves to counter the sun or track light reflections.

-remains a priority, it is important that specific lighting and performance levels are controlled in order to prevent glare and maximize efficient working conditions.
+With an ever-increasing reliance on digital mediums, glare is becoming a growing factor in workplace environments.
+With computer screens, phones, and video conferencing the norm in office environments, acceptable daylight luminance levels have been affected.
+As screen clarity remains a priority, it is important that specific lighting and performance levels are controlled in order to prevent glare and maximize efficient working conditions.
 Visual comfort is achieved when daylight exposure, view-through, and glare control are in balance.